nvkiet/PusherChat/README.md

 PusherChat
 =============================

-Build a chat app like viber by using Pusher.com.
+Build a chat app like Viber by using Pusher.com.